influxdata/influxdata-operator/README.md

 #### Use backups to restore a database from S3 Bucket

-you need to specify the database that you wants to restore , also there is an option to restore database to new database name .
+You need to specify the database that you wants to restore , also there is an option to restore database to new database name .

 Ex : the yaml file below will restore the database from s3://influxdb-backup-restore/backup/20181114181703.